-School Nurses are bound by the rules and codes of conduct of their external regulatory body, the Nursing and Midwifery Council.
-This permits nurses within a school environment to provide confidential medical advice and treatment to pupils, including on matters relating to sexual health and treatment.
-The school nurse is however required to use her professional judgement in each individual case and to encourage the pupil or student to:
+The Student Welfare Lead (HWBM)/school nurse plays a vital part in promoting the health, welfare and development of pupils and is in an excellent position to contribute to the effective delivery of the Safeguarding Strategy.
+The HWBM/nurse is guided by the Nursing and Midwifery Council's rules and codes of conduct, which allows them to provide confidential medical advice and treatment to pupils, including on matters relating to sexual health and treatment.
+The HWBM/nurse is however required to use her professional judgement in each individual case and to encourage the pupil or student to:

-- Inform his/her parents/ guardian about treatment s/he receives or is considering; - Carefully consider possible implications of such treatment in relation to the pupil's racial and cultural heritage and /or religious background.
+- Inform her parents/carers about treatment she receives or is considering; - Carefully consider possible implications of such treatment in relation to the pupil's racial and cultural heritage and /or religious persuasion.